MartinThoma/MartinThoma.github.io/_posts/2011-09-23-data-visualization.md

 title: Data Visualization
 author: Martin Thoma
 date: 2011-09-23 19:32:15.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
-- Data
-- Information
-- Visualization
-- Hans Rosling
-- David McCandless
+tags: Data, Information, Visualization, Hans Rosling, David McCandless
 featured_image: 2011/09/Gapminder1.jpg
 ---
 The United States public debt increased from \$10.7 trillion in 2008 to \$14.2 trillion by February 2011.
 Google processes about 24 petabytes of data per day.
 About 21.9 people live in Mumbai.